desertmonkey/RTDtestRST/docs/quick-start-guide/index.rst

    `Cygwin <http://www.cygwin.com/>`__ as your command line tool for interacting with Cumulus Linux.

-!!!!
-If you are a networking engineer but are unfamiliar with Linux concepts, refer to `this reference guide <https://support.cumulusnetworks.com/hc/en-us/articles/201787636>`__ to compare the Cumulus Linux CLI and configuration options, and their
+.. tip:: If you are a networking engineer but are unfamiliar with Linux concepts, refer to `this reference guide <https://support.cumulusnetworks.com/hc/en-us/articles/201787636>`__ to compare the Cumulus Linux CLI and configuration options, and their